The Ultimate Guide on How to Open a Gym or Studio

 Your team will need sales training in order to learn your management software and effectively run a sales process.
 You should teach staff how to build rapport, what qualifying questions to ask, how to give a tour, how to handle objections, and how to properly close the sale.

 Scripts and templates should be developed as guides for your team to handle common questions and situations.
-Continuous coaching and feedback, as well as role-playing and discussions, will help your employees grow their skills and ultimately close more business.
+Continuous coaching and feedback, as well as role-playing and discussions, will help your staff grow their skills and ultimately close more business.

 Start-Up Task #44: Develop Sales Guidelines